 The Soo Green Line is uncommon in that it crosses two major U.S. power grids: MISO, which includes Minnesota and 14 other states in the country's center; and PJM, which covers 13 states, mostly in the east, though also parts of Illinois and Indiana.

 Government regulatory approvals don't appear to be an issue, but crossing into PJM territory is.
-PJM, like MISO, is a nonprofit owned by utilities and other energy stakeholders.
+PJM, like MISO, an Indiana-based nonprofit that counts utilities and other energy stakeholders among its members.
 They both have a thicket of rules for new transmission.

 Since the Soo Green Line would carry energy originating in MISO, not PJM, PJM considers it a power generation project, not a transmission line.
 But like MISO, PJM has a long line of generators, mostly solar and wind projects, already waiting to connect.